xtianus79/angular-enterprise-template/README.md

-# angular-enterprise-template
+# Angular Enterprise Template

-this template is a skeleton of what can or could be used in an enterprise level build
+This template of what can be used in an enterprise level build using Angular Universal.
+It fully supports AOT compilation